 Skip to Content

-12 Best Tomatoes for Sandwiches: + Prosciutto Caprese Sandwich Recipe
+Best Heirloom Tomatoes for Sandwiches: + Caprese Sandwich Recipe

-12 Best Tomatoes for Sandwiches: + Prosciutto Caprese Sandwich Recipe
+Best Heirloom Tomatoes for Sandwiches: + Caprese Sandwich Recipe

-Home » Cooking Techniques » No cook » Best heirloom tomatoes for sandwiches
+Home » Tomato Recipes » Best heirloom tomatoes for sandwiches

 Summer picnics or beach outings often involves packing up hearty sandwiches, and the last thing you want is a tomato that makes your sandwiches soggy when you unwrap your carefully made sandwich.
 The key to not having soggy sandwiches is to choose the right tomato, one that is meaty instead of juicy.
-These 11 heirloom tomatoes offer the best of the best heirloom tomatoes for sandwiches in terms of meaty slicers that work well.
+Here are my favorite heirloom slicer tomatoes that work best for sandwiches.

 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–